rfonod/stabilo/README.md

 ## Contributing

-Contributions are welcome!
+Contributions from the community are welcome!
 If you encounter any issues or have suggestions for improvements, please open a [GitHub Issue](https://github.com/rfonod/stabilo/issues) or submit a pull request.

 ## License